British Society for Research on Ageing

 • Career stage matters - Priority given to early-to-mid career researchers (within 10 years of PhD)

-• Annual application limit - Only one grant application permitted per researcher per year
+• Application restrictions - Only one grant application permitted per researcher per year, and successful recipients cannot reapply for 2 years

 • No feedback process - Unsuccessful applicants receive no feedback, making initial application quality crucial

-• January application window - Applications open from 2nd January annually
+• January application window - Applications typically open in January annually

 🎯 You've done the research.
 Now write an application they can't refuse.